 Pastor Smith served until 1997 when he accepted a call to the Midwest.
 Grace then extended a call to Rev. John Petersen which he prayerfully accepted.
 Rev. Petersen was installed as pastor September 28, 1997, and served till 2005, while offering guidance to Vicars Michael Dale, Glen Smith, Erich Hoeft, and Sam Schmeling.
 Under Pastor Petersen, January 2000 the Long- Range Planning Committee started a discussion to begin a Preschool at Grace.

-February 25 – 26, 2017 has been set as the dates to celebrate Grace Lutheran’s 100th Anniversary.
+February 25 – 26, 2017 was set as the date to celebrate Grace Lutheran’s 100th Anniversary.
 The Lord’s richest blessings have been with the congregation over the past century and we pray that He will guide and direct us as the church looks forward to the future.

 Below you will find some additional information and photos.